-Pierre Brouard is the Deputy Director of the Centre for Sexualities, AIDS and Gender (CSA&G) at the University of Pretoria and a registered Clinical Psychologist.
-He has worked in HIV since the mid 1980’s and at the Centre since 2001 as a manager, researcher, writer, facilitator and teacher.
+Pierre is the Deputy Director of the CSA&G and a registered Clinical Psychologist.
+He has worked in HIV since the mid 1980’s and at the CSA&G since 2001 as a manager, researcher, writer, facilitator and teacher.
 His interests include sexualities, gender, diversity, transformation and human rights.

 He has written a number of opinion pieces on aspects of HIV and AIDS, worked with media AIDS projects in South Africa and contributed to a booklet on healthy sexualities for Soul City.
 Selected publications have covered: Research challenges around gender, same-sex sexuality and HIV/AIDS in South Africa; Constructions of masculinity among a group of South Africa men living with HIV/AIDS; Equality and Sexual orientation in South Africa 2009 – 2011; and Institutional integrity in the tertiary sector; and Sugar daddies, sugar mummies, sugar babies and HIV in contemporary South Africa.

-Pierre is an external examiner for MA theses, a peer reviewer for a number of journals and he sits on the board of the Human Rights Development Initiative and is a member of the Executive of the Sexuality and Gender Division of the Psychological Society of South Africa as well as the Transformation Committee of the Humanities Faculty of the University of Pretoria.
+Pierre is an external examiner for MA theses, a peer reviewer for a number of journals, sits on the board of the Human Rights Development Initiative, is a member of the Executive of the Sexuality and Gender Division of the Psychological Society of South Africa, is a member of the Tuks AIDS Reference Group and has served on the Transformation Committee of the Faculty of Humanities.

 Gerard Emmanuel Kamdem Kamga